Red-eared parrotfinch

 The red-eared parrotfinch (Erythrura coloria) is a species of estrildid finch endemic to Mindanao in the Philippines.
 It's known for its striking plumage of a green body, a blue face and the eponymous red-ear.
 It is found in tropical montane forest above 1000 m above sea level.

 Description and taxonomy

-EBird describes the bird as "A small bird of montane forest and scrub on Mindanao.
-Usually forages on the ground for seeds.
-Overall green with a bright red rump and uppertail and a blue face with a prominent red crescent curving around from behind the eye to the side of the throat.
-Note the pale legs and the thick black bill.
-Female is similar to the male, but with less blue and red on the head.
-Voice includes a short, high-pitched tinkling trill."
+This is a small bird found in the mountains of Mindanao.
+It is primarily green with a bright red rump and crescent surrouding its blue patch on its cheek.
+Like all parrotfinches, it has a thick connical bill to specialize in eating seeds.
+It exhibits sexual dimorphism in which the female has slighhtly drabber colors.

-The red-eared parrotfinch is probably present on every mountain in central Mindanao.
-It is a very unobtrusive and secretive bird.
-And its high-pitched call is easily overlooked.
-Its voice, however, is not uncommon at Kitanglad.
+Its call is described as a short high pitched trill.

 Ecology and behavior

 Unlike the green-faced parrotfinch (E. viridifacies), it does not appear to be strongly dependent on bamboo, and is therefore less irruptive, unpredictable and vulnerable than that species.
 Diet consists of seeds of grasses, thistles, opium and flax.
 Also feeds on fruits and small insects.
 This species has recorded feeding on the non-native coffee berries.
 Forages low and close to the ground.
 Forages alone or in small groups.

 Not much published data on wild breeding behaviour.
 Breeding season is believed to be from January to April.
 Nest is made of mosses.
 Based on birds in captivity, clutch size is 1 to 3 eggs and takes 14 days to incubate, nestling period is 21 to 23 days and an additional feeding period of 14 days.
 Adult plumage is reached in 3 to 4 months.